cha0s/shrub/docs/hook/shrubCorePreBootstrap.md

 <h3>Mitigate slow build times</h3>

-If your package `require`s heavy modules, you should require them in an implementation of hook `shrubCorePeBootstrap`.
+If your package `require`s heavy modules, you should require them in an implementation of hook `shrubCorePreBootstrap`.
 For instance, say you have a package like:

 ```javascript